weijiekoh/malvarma/README.md

 set up and use, while meeting the security needs of highly security-conscious people.

 **Malvarma is currently in an alpha release stage and has not been vetted.
-Use at your own risk.**
+Use at your own risk.** At the time of writing, Malvarma has been tested on a Raspberry Pi 3 Model B v1.2, but not a Raspberry Pi Zero yet.

-This guide is for Ubuntu Linux users.
+This guide is for Linux users, but savvy Windows or OSX users should be able to perform equivalent steps on their machines.

 ## 1. Download the Malvarma image